 In this guide, we’ll show you simple steps to find out if your Windows 11 PC has a Neural Processing Unit (NPU).

-What is an NPU?
-It’s a special chip inside your computer that helps it quickly handle smart tasks like voice recognition, image processing, and other artificial intelligence (AI) jobs — without needing to send information over the internet.
+An NPU is a special chip inside your computer.
+It helps your computer quickly handle smart tasks.
+These tasks include voice recognition, image processing, and other artificial intelligence (AI) jobs.
+The best part?
+It does this without sending your information over the internet.

-While your computer’s main processor (CPU) and graphics card (GPU) do most tasks, an NPU is designed to be faster and use less power for AI-related work.
+Your computer’s main processor (CPU) and graphics card (GPU) do most tasks.
+But an NPU is different.
+It’s designed to be faster and use less power for AI-related work.

-Knowing if your PC has an NPU can help you understand what your computer can do and make sure you get the best performance from it.
+Knowing if your PC has an NPU helps you understand what your computer can do.
+It also helps you get the best performance from it.

 How to Check if Your PC Has an NPU Using Task Manager